moriss/php_wp/README.md

 # php

+Go straight to 0.2Custom_Theme_WP to work your way through the youtube course below.
 This repo is initially based on the wordpress/php tutorial on youtube https://www.youtube.com/watch?v=KibbYf9avko&t=43s  aka GTCoding

+Read below if you have been away from this for while.

 I'm using it as a way to introduce myself to wordpress templates whilst dabbling more into php